RyanM-Arista/ATD-AVD-Dual-DC/DEMO.md

 From the initial screen, click on "CVP".
 This will open up a web session to the Arista Cloudvision station.
 Use the Lab Credentials username and password to login.

 ![](./images/CVP.png)

 Under the Provisioning tab, you will notice a bunch of tasks have been created after performing Step 5.
 Go to Tasks and select all assignable tasks and then click on "Create Change Control".
-For faster deployment, you can select Parallel under Select an Arrangement, this will deploy changes to all the devices at the simulataneously and finally, review, approve and execute the changes.
+For faster deployment, you can select Parallel under Select an Arrangement, this will deploy changes to all the devices simulataneously and finally, review, approve and execute the changes.